ofitrahramadhan/ofitrahramadhan.github.io/_pages/resume.md

 {% include base_path %}

-Highly motivated professional in the Urban Informatics domain with over six years of experience as a research and teaching assistant in the related field.
-Currently initiating research on the implementation of Big Data and Machine Learning in Urban Resilience to Climate Change.
+Hello!
+I am a professional in the Urban Analytics domain with over six years of experience as a research and teaching assistant in the field.
+Currently, I am a master's student in Urban Spatial Science at University College London, focusing on deepening my expertise in the implementation of Big Data (e.g., satellite imagery, social media, and mobile phone data) and
+Machine Learning to enhance the analysis of Urban Resilience to Climate Change, particularly in coastal areas of Indonesia and Southeast Asia.

 Education